 How Does a Divorce Impact my Business?

 If you and your spouse run the business together, this will likely create a tense environment at work.
-If your spouse’s role is relatively minor, you may be able to minimize their role or let them go, but more equal partners may be better off selling the business and splitting the proceeds.
+Also, if your spouse’s role is relatively minor, you may be able to minimize their role or let them go, but more equal partners may be better off selling the business and splitting the proceeds.

-If your spouse does anything to hurt your business during the divorce, e.g., sabotaging your relationships with vendors and having outbursts in front of customers, you may be able to get a restraining order to prevent these types of behaviors.
+However, if your spouse does anything to hurt your business during the divorce, e.g., sabotaging your relationships with vendors and having outbursts in front of customers, you may be able to get a restraining order to prevent these types of behaviors.
 Document these behaviors whenever possible and consult an attorney for advice.

 Strategies for Keeping Your Business

 - Hire a Business Evaluator: You and your spouse may have an inaccurate idea of what the business is worth.
 You should hire a professional, neutral, third party to estimate the value of your business.
 Therefore, it can be more easily handled during the property division portion of your divorce.

 - Pay Yourself Fairly: Some business owners pay themselves a small salary and reinvest profits into growing the business.
 Pay yourself a fair salary.
 This is a good way to make sure that your spouse isn’t awarded half of a value increase that you sacrificed to build.